DebugProject/Eluna/README.md

 We want to be the major Lua source for World of Warcraft emulation.
 If you need help regarding methods, hooks and other wiki related documentation, go to [Eluna's Wiki](http://wiki.emudevs.com/doku.php?id=eluna).

+## MORE INFORMATION

+If you'd like to use Eluna with MaNGOS, look further down this README for the links to it.
+However, if you prefer Eluna with TrinityCore, you can download and keep updated with our standalone source here, or go to [Eluna WotLK TC] (https://github.com/ElunaLuaEngine/Eluna-TC-Wotlk) for our forked source of TrinityCore with Eluna in it.

 ## SOCIAL

 [EmuDevs Twitter] (https://twitter.com/EmuDevs)